 Ski bindings are designed to release you from your skis during a fall so that you don’t become tangled up and cause greater injury to yourself.

 The bindings will either release sideways or upwards:

 - During a big twisting force, the boot will release sideways.

-- If there is a forward for the boot will be release upwards.
+- If there is a forward force the boot will be released upwards.

 Similarly, if the DIN value is set too high and the skier is less experienced, lighter, and weighs less – then during a fall or accident the skis will not be released in time and greater injury is more likely.

 For this reason, getting the right sweet spot is key.
 By setting yourself up with the correct DIN value you are making it safer to ski.
 It is more likely that the bindings will release you from the skis at the right time and place when you need them to.